-Board Composition and Structure
+3. Board Composition and Structure

-Pursuant to the Company's By-Laws, the number of Directors of the Company is ten.

-Directors should possess the highest personal and professional ethics, integrity and values and candidates are selected for their character, judgment, business experience and acumen, as well as their ability to devote sufficient time and attention to Board matters.
-Additional characteristics of and requirements for Directors are set forth in Section 1 of the Charter of the Nominating Committee.
+- 3.1.
+Size of the Board.
+Pursuant to the Company's By-Laws, the number of directors of the Company shall be no less than eight (8) and no more than thirteen (13). - 3.2.
+Board Membership Criteria.
+The Nominating and Corporate Governance Committee (the "Nominating Committee") is responsible for identifying and recommending candidates for nomination or re-nomination to the Board who have the appropriate skills and characteristics required of Board members.
+This assessment should consider a director's qualification as independent, as well as diversity, age, skill and experience in the context of the needs of the Board.
+At a minimum, directors should share the values of the Company and should possess the following characteristics: high personal and professional integrity; the ability to exercise sound business judgment; an inquiring mind; the time available to devote to Board activities and the willingness to do so; and other factors as set forth in the charter of the Nominating Committee. - 3.3.
+Board Independence Standards.
 A majority of the Board must be comprised of Independent Directors.
 The term "Independent Director" means an individual who (A) is independent of management and has no material relationship with the Company, either directly or indirectly as a partner, shareholder or officer of an organization that has such a relationship with the Company, as affirmatively determined by the Board; and (B) who meets the standards of independence under the applicable rules of the Securities and Exchange Commission (the "SEC") and the listing standards of the New York Stock Exchange (the "NYSE") and any other applicable law.
-All Directors and all candidates are to report any material relationship with the Company to the Company's General Counsel.
+The Company will disclose the Board's independence determinations in its annual proxy statement.
+All directors and all candidates are to report any material relationship with the Company to the Company's General Counsel.